scottgoering/HeaterMeter-wiki/Blower-and-Servo-Wiring.md

 ### Blower

 The center two wires are +12V Blower and Ground, so this connection can be made with a 2 conductor phone cord, 4 conductor phone cord, or ethernet cable.
 On a standard ethernet cable the center wires are always blue and blue/white.
 To attach the blower, just cut one end off the cable and connect what were the center two wires to the blower's red (+12V) and black (Ground) wires.
+If you have a third blue wire on your fan (RPM sense) just cut it off as HeaterMeter does not provide RPM monitoring.
 A little heatshrink tubing makes a really nice connection.

 ### Servo